 Focusing on “one good thing” might seem trivial or even frivolous given the gravity of the issues we’re addressing.
 It has, however, been a simple, yet powerful way to build a virtual community and increase joy in work.

 We’ve been developing these connections for 16 weeks and I can say, especially after running last week’s huddles, that it’s been meaningful to have this human exchange.
 People talk about seeing their grandchild for the first time in months.
 They talk about getting a negative COVID test or the success they’re seeing in their facilities.
 We really get to see “what matters” to them.
-Thank you for sharing these special moments with us.

 Time for Real Change